hardkoded/puppeteer-sharp/CONTRIBUTING.md

 # How to Contribute

-If you are interested in contributing to PuppeteerSharp Embedded (CefSharp), Thank you!
+If you are interested in contributing to CefSharp.Dom, Thank you!

 If you want to contribute, ask before submitting a PR.
 If you don’t know what to do, ASK!
-We have many many things to implement :)

 ## Getting setup